vineyard-bloom/bloom-layout/docs/modals.md

 ** All focusable elements inside the modal MUST have ids.
 There are several diffing event handlers that trap tab focus for accessibility, and it uses ids of those elements **

 You shouldn't have more than one modal open at a time.
-This is why it's recommended to render it to the DOM once and update its content via Redux ([recommended method](https://github.com/vineyard-bloom/bloom-layout/blob/master/docs/alert-and-modal-with-redux.md)).
+This is why it's recommended to render it to the DOM once and update its content via Redux ([recommended method](https://github.com/vineyard-bloom/bloom-layout/blob/master/docs/Modal-and-modal-with-redux.md)).

+Styling of Modal is through the `.Modal` class.

 ### Required Props:
 - `closeModal`: